JanoBourian/dbSQL/aareal_example/project/pasos.md

 ### ROL Gestor
 CREATE ROLE IF NOT EXISTS 'gestion';

-GRANT ALL PRIVILIEGES ON gestor.* TO 'gestion';
+GRANT ALL PRIVILEGES ON gestor.* TO 'gestion';

 ### Usuario con nuevo ROL
-CREATE USER 'usuario02'@'localhost' IDENTIFIED BY 'password1234';
+CREATE USER 'gestor01'@'localhost' IDENTIFIED BY 'password1234';

-GRANT 'gestion' TO 'usuario02'@'localhost';
+GRANT 'gestion' TO 'gestor01'@'localhost';
-FLUSH PRIVILEGES;